Savsou/BopStop/api_routes.md

   - **Body**:
     ```json
     {
-      "message": "Product added to the cart",
+      "message": "Product has been added to cart",
       "cart": {
         "id": 1
         "products": [